 Yesterday, I was driving down Henderson Mill Road, and something bright orange caught my eye amongst the waning, white-and-pink azalea and freshly flushed, green foliage everywhere.
 About half a second later, I knew I had spotted an enormous native azalea specimen in full bloom.
-About two seconds later, I decided to stop by the next day to snap a picture for my new Calendly profile picture.
+About two seconds later, I decided to stop to snap a picture for my new Calendly profile picture.
 It was an opportunity I could not miss.

-The specimen I found this week appears to be a Florida Flame Azalea (Rhododendron austrinum)
+`The specimen I found this week appears to be a Florida Flame Azalea (Rhododendron austrinum)

 and is several decades old.
 If I had to guess, I would say at least 30 years old, but it could be 50 or more years.
 If you would like to know where it is, subscribe to my website and send me an email requesting its location.
 That way, you can mark your calendar for next mid-April if you would like to witness it in full glory.
 I think it would be worth visiting in other months to admire its form, foliage, and size.